diamondo25/ms-autopatcher/README.md

 ## Your tool broke my MapleStory installation!

 Yes, this could happen.
 When Nexon releases a broken patch (I've seen this happen!), you are screwed.
 Maybe you want to redownload the game after all?
+You could at least copy all the files from Prepatch_{previous version} into the maplestory directory to fix your installation.

-## Can I remove the v{version number here} folders in my MapleStory directory?
+## Can I remove the Prepatch_{version number here} folders in my MapleStory directory?

 Sure, but you can use them to downgrade.
 You have to do it from the latest to the oldest one, tho.